Keyfactor/iis-orchestrator/README.md

 ## Overview

-The WinCertStore Universal Orchestrator extension facilitates the remote management of certificates in the Windows Server local machine certificate store.
-Users can specify the precise certificate store to place certificates by providing the correct store path.
+The IIS/Windows Certificate Universal Orchestrator extension facilitates the remote management of certificates in the Windows Server local machine certificate store.
+Users can specify the precise certificate store to place certificates by using an associated store type and providing the correct store path.
 For a comprehensive list of local machine certificate stores, you can execute the PowerShell command `Get-ChildItem Cert:\LocalMachine`.
 The returned list will provide the actual certificate store name to be used when entering store location.

 By default, most certificates are stored in the "Personal" (My) and "Web Hosting" (WebHosting) stores.
 This extension supports four types of jobs: Inventory, Management Add/Remove, and Reenrollment.
 These jobs enable users to download all certificates, add new certificates, remove existing certificates, and reenroll certificates within the specified certificate stores.